owntone/owntone-server/docs/pulse.md

 ### Step 1: Setting up Pulseaudio

-If you see a "Connection refused" error when starting forked-daapd, then you will probably need to setup Pulseaudio to run in system mode [1].
+If you see a "Connection refused" error when starting the server, then you will probably need to setup Pulseaudio to run in system mode [1].
 This means that the Pulseaudio daemon will be started during boot and be available to all users.